Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 In 2026, the three main solar system types are grid-tied, hybrid (grid + battery), and off-grid.
 The biggest practical difference is what happens when the grid goes down.
 This guide compares them so you can choose the right type for backup, bill savings, or full independence.

-To size an off-grid or battery-backed system, use our calculator, daily energy use, and peak sun hours.
+To size an off-grid or battery-backed system, use our calculator, daily energy use (load list), and peak sun hours.
+For a full off-grid walkthrough, start with the DIY off-grid wiring guide or hybrid solar systems.

 Grid-Tied (No Battery)